ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 but rather about whether an Endorser's claim is applicable or not, and thus usable as input to trustworthiness appraisal or not.

-As such the matching policy for conditionally endorsed values must be up to the Endorser not the Appraisal Policy Provider.
+As such the matching policy for conditionally endorsed values must be up to the Endorser not the Verifier Owner and/or Relying Party Owner.
 Thus, an Endorsement format that supports conditionally endorsed values (e.g., {{-rats-corim}}) would probably include some minimal matching policy (e.g., exact match against a singleton reference value).
 This unfortunately complicates the Verifier design as it may need multiple parsers for matching policies.